UPDATE: The California Consumer Privacy Act of 2018 has been signed into law since this blog post was published. It will go into effect Jan. 1, 2020.

 General Data Protection Regulation Day has come and gone, as have the flurry of GDPR-compliance emails that flooded our inboxes prior to May 25, 2018.

 Software companies have fielded plenty of questions on the European Union’s recently implemented privacy regulation, and for most, data privacy is an issue as serious as any.

 Now, as we all try to find our way through life under the EU’s new regulation, it’s possible associations and data processors could see a proposal in California in the same vein as GDPR.

-It’s being called the California Consumer Privacy Act, a proposal running with the tagline, “Your life is not their business.”
-If the California initiative makes it onto the ballot and passes in November, it would give internet users in California the right to stop companies from selling or sharing their data.
+It’s called the California Consumer Privacy Act, a proposal running with the tagline, “Your life is not their business.”
+It’s said that the Act will give internet users in California the right to stop companies from selling or sharing their data.

 - Give consumers the right to ask companies what of their personal data has been collected?

 - Create the ability for individuals to demand that companies don’t sell their data.

 - The right for individuals to sue of fine companies that violate the law.